commonform/commonform-validate/README.md

 )
 ```

-The `exact` flag indicates that the form incorporates only
+The `upgrade` flag indicates that the form should [upgrade]
-the indicated edition of the component.
-Without `exact`, the
+automatically to later published editions.
+Without `upgrade`, the
-form will [upgrade] automatically to later published editions.
+form will incorporate only the indicated edition.

 [upgrade]: https://www.npmjs.com/package/reviewers-edition-upgrade